dan360z/Full-Stack-Project/README.md

 - Create 'Feature' ticket - If a user is signed in they can create a 'Feature' ticket, these tickets require a minimum donation of £5.
 Users will have to complete a form to create a ticket and a payment form which takes their bank card details.
 If the payment goes through a 'Feature' ticket is created.

 - Full ticket page - This page displays full ticket to the user which is the tickets name, total upvotes, ticket status and category.
-This page also includes edit and delete buttons.
+This page also includes edit and delete buttons that are only available to the creator of the ticket.

 - Upvote - This is a button located on the full ticket page.
 When a user clicks on the upvote button the total upvotes is incremented by 1.